litman90/i-pi-dev/README.rst

 Run the automatic test suite
 ----------------------------

-The automatic test suite can be run with the python package `nose` from the root directory of the i-pi package.
+The automatic test suite can be run with the python package `nose` (if installed) from within the root directory of the i-pi package.

 ::